-But Asia seems to be content to use coalfired power to increase its electrification, working on the view that this is a better carbon outcome than continuing to use carbon outcome than continuing to use crude oil and gas.
+The Asian model of moving to net-zero is likely to look quite different from what is being attempted in the developed world.
+What they have in common is a shift to electrify as much as possible, from transport to industrial and residential heating and cooking. ing.
+But Asia seems to be content to use coal-fired power to increase its electrification, working on the its electrification, working on the view that this is a better carbon outcome than continuing to use crude oil and gas.
 The appeal of coal is that notwithstanding the current high-by-historical-standards prices, it's still considerably cheaper than crude oil and gas.
-Geopolitics is also a factor, and Asian energy importers are becoming increasingly wary of the influence of the Organisation of the Petroleum Exporting Countries and its allies, and are keen to move away from dependence on a fuel whose price can be manipulated by the producing nations.
-China, India and Indonesia are currently building 89% of the coal-fired power ly building 89% of the coal-fired power plants under construction, according to data from the Global Energy Monitor.
-While all three of these countries are also expanding renewable energies, the fact that they are boosting coal shows just how differently they view the energy transition.
-The aim appears to be to increase the supply of electricity from all generation sources, electrify energy demand as much as possible and then over time gradually phase out coal-fired power and replace it with cleaner alternatives.
-To Asian policymakers this makes more with cleaner alternatives.
+Geopolitics is also a factor, and asian energy importers are be- Asian energy importers are be-coming increasingly wary of the influence of the OPEC+ group, and are keen to move away from

+A coal-fired power plant in Shanghai in 2021.
+China, India and Indonesia are building 89 per cent of the coal-fired power plants under construction.
+REUTERS dependence on a fuel whose price dependence on a fuel whose price can be manipulated by the producing nations.

+China, India and Indonesia are currently building 89 per cent of the coal-fired power plants under construction, according to data from the Global Energy Monitor.
+While all three are also expanding renewable energies, the fact that they are boosting coal shows that they are boosting coal shows that they are boosting coal shows just how differently they view energy transition.

+The aim appears to be to increase the supply of electricity from all generation sources, electrify energy demand as much as possible and then over time, gradually phase out coal-fired power and replace it with cleaner alternatives. alternatives.

-To Asian policymakers this makes more sense, as it allows them to increase the supply of electricity at a cheaper cost than rapidly shifting to renewables, while still being able to claim they are on the path to net-zero because they are moving away from oil and gas and can deploy renewables over time.
-It's likely that these arguments will be rejected by climate scientists, environrejected by climate scientists, environ-mentalists and the majority of developed nation policymakers.
-But this just shows the emerging gulf between how the various players view the between how the various players view the energy transition.
+To Asian policymakers, this makes more sense as it allows them to increase the supply of electricity at a cheaper cost than rapidly shifting to renewables, and still being able to claim to be and still being able to claim to be on the path to net-zero because they are moving away from oil and gas and can deploy renewables over time.
+It's likely that these arguments will be rejected by climate scientists, environmentalists and the majority of developed nation policymakers.
+But this just shows the emerging sulf between how the emerging gulf between how the various players view the en-ergy transition.
+For the coal mar-ket in Asia, what they now see is a pathway to staying in the mix.
+The writer is a columnist for